syrilster/go-fx-fluctuation-alert-lambda/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=syrilster_go-fx-fluctuation-alert-lambda&metric=alert_status)](https://sonarcloud.io/dashboard?id=syrilster_go-fx-fluctuation-alert-lambda)

 # fx-fluctuation-alert-lambda

-* A lambda function to get the currency exchange rate from the API provided by openexchangerates.org and sends an email if the FX price changes as per a preset threshold.
-(Can be changed form the lamnbda env vars)
+- A Lambda function designed to fetch currency exchange rates from the API provided by openexchangerates.org and send an email alert if the FX rate fluctuates beyond a preset threshold.
+(The threshold can be configured using Lambda environment variables.)
-* This is run as a cloud watch scheduled event running every hour from 7AM to 06PM.
+- This function is triggered as a CloudWatch scheduled event, running hourly from 7:00 AM to 6:00 PM.
-* To avoid multiple emails during the day once the FX rate threshold is met, we add a dynamodb entry with a TTL of 10 hours with the currency value and hash of the current date as the primary key.
+- To prevent sending multiple emails once the FX rate threshold is met, a DynamoDB entry is created with a 10-hour TTL.
+This entry stores the currency value and a hash of the current date as the primary key.
-* Subsequent emails will be sent only if the FX rate changes to a certain percent within a day.
-(Example increase of 50 cents)
+- Subsequent alerts are sent only if the FX rate changes by a specified percentage within the same day (e.g., an increase of 50 cents).

 # Uploading lambda to AWS
 * GHA runs on master is available to deploy zip to AWS lambda automatically.